10 Tips for a Stress-Free Move Overseas

 5. Buy Tickets as Early as Possible

-I only found out I received my Christianson Grant about a month before my intended leave date.
+I only found out I received my Christianson Fellowship about a month before my intended leave date.
 The closer it gets to the date of departure, the higher the ticket price will be.
 If possible, buy when you know.

 6. Get the Details Straight